 This heritage property was once home to the Scindia dynasty, built by

 Maharaj Jayaji Rao Scindia in 1880.
-Located right next to Jai Vilas Museum, this was a great stay and Gagan was brilliant.
-Food was a big letdown – we believe that it was catering more to the needs of foreigners’ taste buds (?) than ours, nonetheless – it is a good place to stay.
+Located right next to Jai Vilas Museum, this was a great stay, and Gagan was brilliant.
+Food was a big letdown – we believe that it was catering more to the needs of foreigners’ taste buds (?) than ours.
+Nonetheless – we definitely recommend staying here.

-Once you are in the main city, at quite a distance, the fort of Gwalior is prominent that at first, you will not want to take your eyes of it.
-A huge structure that runs for miles, this was a beauty we couldn’t wait to step foot on.
+Once you are in the central city, at quite a distance, the fort of Gwalior is prominent that at first, you will not want to take your eyes off it.
+A large structure that runs for miles; this was a beauty we couldn’t wait to step foot on.
 This fort comprises of two palaces, many temples including Jain temples, Gurudwara other than Hindu temples.

 Places to visit inside Gwalior Fort

-The stories here are very interesting and one would need a lot of time to go around, hear the stories and be a part of this beautiful piece of history.
+The stories here are fascinating, and one would need a lot of time to go around, hear the stories and be a part of this beautiful piece of history.

 Don’t miss the Sound and Light show at night – they play in Hindi and English.